Extension Foundation Online Campus

 - Teacher: AMANDA MOSIMAN

-The Ohio State Occasional Quantity Cooks training helps extension volunteers prepare as they plan for, prepare and deliver food for a one-time event in their county.
-They take the pre-test before they begin the class and then take the post-test at the end.
-A certificate of completion is generated to give to their supervisor as verification that they have completed the training.
+Ohio State University Extension Occasional Quantity Cooks training helps extension volunteers prepare as they plan for, prepare and deliver food for a one-time event in their county.
+Participants take the pre-test before they begin the program and then take the post-test at the end.
+A certificate of completion is generated to give to their County Educator/supervisor as verification that they have completed the training.

 - Teacher: Nicole Arnold